Carrot cake cupcakes recipe

 Method

 2. Combine the grated carrots and raisins in a large bowl using a wooden spoon and put to one side.
-Beat the eggs and sugar together for several mins and then carefully add the oil, vanilla extract and orange zest and beat well.
+In another bowl, beat the eggs and sugar together for several minutes and then carefully add the oil, vanilla extract and orange zest.

 3. Sift the flour, bicarbonate of soda, salt, and cinnamon into a separate bowl and then slowly add these ingredients to the egg and sugar mixture, beating well after each addition.

-4. Then pour this mixture into the bowl containing the carrots and raisins and mix by hand using a wooden spoon or spatula until they are well incorporated.
+4. Pour this mixture into the bowl containing the carrots and raisins and mix by hand using a wooden spoon or spatula until they are well incorporated.

-5. Spoon the mixture into the cupcakes cases, filling each case about two-thirds of the way up the paper.
+5. Spoon the mixture into the cases, filling each case about two-thirds of the way.

-6. Place the trays in the oven and bake for approx 25 mins.
+6. Bake for 25 minutes.
 When cooked the cupcakes will be quite dark brown in colour and feel ‘spongy’ to the touch.
-Allow them to cool in their tins for 10 mins or so before placing on a wire rack to cool.
+Allow them to cool in their tins for 10 minutes then transfer to a wire rack to cool.

-7. For the orange cream cheese icing: Place all ingredients in a mixing bowl and beat well until thoroughly combined and the icing is smooth and pale.
+7. For the orange cream cheese icing: Put the cream cheese, icing sugar, butter and orange zest in a large bowl and beat well until thoroughly combined and the icing is smooth and pale.

 Top tips for making carrot cake cupcakes